 This procedure describes the process by which the college the will meet its workforce needs and develop the human resources necessary for present and future work requirements.
 Lane is committed to employing and promoting those persons whose education, experience, knowledge, skills, and abilities best match the requirements of the position for which they have applied.
-In addition, the college is committed to taking affirmative action to remedy minority or female underutilization in the job groups identified in the current Affirmative Action Plan.
+In addition, the college is committed to taking affirmative action to remedy the underutilization of individuals with disabilities, minorities, females, and veterans in the job groups identified in the current Affirmative Action Plan.

 The first step in getting started is for the responsible administrator/manager to work with the Executive Dean or senior administrators (examples other than executive deans: CIO, CFO, CHRO, Vice Presidents, or President) to create and enter the vacancy posting into LEO (Lane Employment Online).
 This initial step does not replace the formal requirement that all vacancies must be approved by the Executive Team (ET) before they may be officially posted for internal or external applications.
 The Executive Team shall pre-approve all budgeted (.50 – 1.0 FTE) vacancies for posting.
 Budget authorization for all vacancies must also be acquired in advance from the College budget office by the responsible administrator/manager of the department that has the position.
 All budgeted positions must be recruited through Human Resources, except as provided otherwise in Hiring: Without Advertisement or Hiring: Internal Advertisement.
 Budgeted positions are identified by their object codes: 5102 (management), 5203 (classified) and 5405 (contracted faculty).
 Whenever feasible, it is expected that contracted faculty and management vacancies will be posted by the end of Fall term, annually, for openings in September of the next academic year.